-ARA 494 Special Topics in Arabic Literature (1 to 4 credits).
+AMS 294 Special Topics in American Studies (1 to 4 credits).
 Presents a theoretical or practical topic proposed by the faculty beyond what is offered in existing courses.
 Can be repeated for credit.
 Prerequisite: topic specific.
+Lab/ Tech fee may apply.